VSen910/Musify/README.md

 - Play all kinds of audio files
 - Play music/audio in the background (closed the app)
 - Support for controls in the notifications
-- Fetches all the audio files int the device
+- Fetches all the audio files in the device

 ## Future Scope